sotomotocross/csl_uav_simulator/README.md

 $ catkin_make -DPYTHON_EXECUTABLE=/usr/bin/python3 -DPYTHON_INCLUDE_DIR=/usr/include/python3.6 -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.6m.so
 $ source devel/setup.bash
 ```
+Go to the rpg_dvs_ros github repo (https://github.com/uzh-rpg/rpg_dvs_ros) and install all the dependencies according to the documentation of the package.
 Since the catkin_make of the ecatkin_ws is succesful you can build the simulator:
 ```
 $ cd ~/csl_uav_simulator_ws